ama4bob/Personal-Backend-SupportTicketFilter/README.md

 - Use chatgpt API to see if ticket makes sense in English
 - Merge successive tickets if the time between tickets is not more than 20 min from the same number
 - Implement a lexicon to remove any words that are wrong
+- Implement doubly linked list in filterutil to enable O(1) deletion